SoftwareAG/c8y-docs/content/change-logs/device-management/lwm2m-agent-10-18-54-196-possible-to-disable-required-availability-mgmt.md

 ticket: DM-2111
 version: 10.18.540.195
 ---
-LWM2M agent manages required interval of LWM2M device automatically based on LWM2M registration lifetime.
-It's now possible to disable this behavior globally or for specific devices.
+The LWM2M agent automatically manages the required interval of a LWM2M device based on the LWM2M registration lifetime.
+It is now possible to disable this behavior globally or for specific devices.